jidongbsu/cs452-device-driver/README.md

 # Overview

-In this assignment, we will write a simple character device driver called toyota.
+In this assignment, we will write a Linux kernel module called toyota.
+This module will serve as a simple character device driver.
 You should still use the cs452 VM (username:cs452, password: cs452) which you used for your tesla, lexus, and infiniti, as loading and unloading the kernel module requires the root privilege.

 ## Learning Objectives